eyedol/android-sdk-fastlane-resource/README.md

-# android-sdk-fastlane-resource:buildroot
+# android-sdk-manager-resource:buildroot

 This branch is dedicated to the buildroot tag of the Docker repository.

-android-sdk-fastlane-resource includes a large binary and some apt installs that rarely change.
+android-sdk-manager-resource includes a large binary and some apt installs that rarely change.
 To make development faster, and lighter on resources, this image caches the mid-point.